Yola, Nigeria: Climate

 Yola receives 872.4 mm of precipitation annually on average.
-There is a wetter season from May to October and a dry season for the rest of the year.
-The dry season, especially from February to April, has higher daytime temperatures and can have lower nighttime lows.
+There is a wet season from May to October and a dry season for the rest of the year.
+The dry season, especially from February to April, has higher daytime temperatures and can have lower overnight lows.
 The dry season also has a higher diurnal temperature variation.
 August is the wettest month, receiving 196.1 mm of rain on average over 16 precipitation days.
 No precipitation falls from December to February.
 Humidity is low in the dry season, dropping to just 13.5% in February, but it can get quite humid during the wet season, especially from July to September.
-Yola receives 2845.5 hours of sunshine annually, which is well-distributed throughout the year, with November having the most sunshine and August having the least.
+Yola receives 2,845.5 hours of sunshine annually, which is well-distributed throughout the year, with November having the most sunshine and August having the least.

+Clouds

+Yola's cloud cover varies significantly throughout the year; clearer months last 4.6 months, while partly overcast months last 7.4 months.
+The clearest month is January, with 53% of the sky being either mostly clear or clear with 78% of the sky being clouded or overcast, while July and August are the cloudiest months, due to the number of rainy days.

+Rainfall

+Yola's monthly rainfall varies greatly according to the season, with a dry season running from November to March and averaging around 100mm to 200mm per month during the main wet season from May to October.
+The heaviest rain falls in August, with an average of 196 mm.
+The duration of the dry spell is 4 months, with January recording the lowest average rainfall of 0.1 mm.